joakim-brannstrom/dextool/plugin/mutate/README.md

 # Mutation testing

-The following guide will explain how to use ``dextool mutate`` for mutation testing of C/C++ code.
+The following guide explains how to use ``dextool mutate`` for mutation testing of C/C++ project.
 The [Google Test project](https://github.com/google/googletest) will be used as an example subject under test (SUT).

 # Getting Started